sturmk/GEMSGUI/Resources/README.md

 Before you can start GEM-Selektor from command line for the first time, please edit the file rungems3.bat(.sh) (with any simple text editor) in order to ensure that GEMS3 command line parameters point to correct locations of the program resources and of modeling projects.

-Suppose that you have installed GEMS3 in "D:\MyWork\Modeling\".
+Suppose that you have installed GEMS3 in "D:\MyWork\Modeling\GEMS3.10.0".
 Open the rungems3.bat file in text editor; the file begins with the following lines:

 	echo off
         rem  Change the path to the actual location of gem-selektor executable and Resources